Virginia Postrel: Early life and education

 Virginia Inman was born and raised in Greenville, South Carolina.
 Her father was an engineer, while her mother was a homemaker turned English professor, returning to school to pursue a Master's degree while Virginia was in high school.
-Inman graduated from Princeton University in 1982 with an A.B. in English literature.
+Inman graduated from Princeton University in 1982 with a Bachelor of Arts in English literature.

 Career

 Postrel was editor-in-chief of Reason from July 1989 to January 2000, and remained on the masthead as editor-at-large through 2001.
 Prior to that, she was a reporter for Inc. and the Wall Street Journal.
-She currently serves on the board of directors of the Foundation for Individual Rights in Education (FIRE).
+She currently serves on the board of directors of the Foundation for Individual Rights and Expression (FIRE).
 From 2000 to 2006, she wrote an economics column for the New York Times and from 2006 to 2009 she wrote the "Commerce and Culture" column for The Atlantic.
 She also appeared on the last episode of the third season of Penn and Teller's Bullshit!.

 Postrel wrote the biweekly column "Commerce & Culture" for the Wall Street Journal until April 2011.
 Since May 2011, she has written a biweekly column for Bloomberg View.

 She is best known for her non-fiction books including The Future and Its Enemies and The Substance of Style.
 In the former she explains her philosophy, "dynamism", a forward-looking and change-seeking philosophy that generally favors unregulated organization through "spontaneous order".
 She contrasts it with "stasis", a philosophy that favors top-down control and regulation and is marked by desire to maintain the present state of affairs.
 In November 2013, she published a third book, The Power of Glamour, which defined glamour as "nonverbal rhetoric" that "leads us to feel that the life we dream of exists, and to desire it even more."
 And, in November 2020, she published her fourth book, The Fabric of Civilization.
 This book looks at the "history of innovation, science, technology, trade, and human history in general" through the lens of the global development of textiles.